nexuszyx/nexuszyx/README.md

 Hi, I'm Evan Chen!

-CS student at UC Santa Cruz (Class of 2028) focused on computer vision, machine learning, and applied AI.
+Undergraduate CS student at UC Santa Cruz focused on computer vision, machine learning, and applied AI.
 Currently a Machine Learning Research Assistant at UCSF's Helen Diller Cancer Center.

 🔬 Building a U-Net segmentation model for chromosome classification from fluorescence imaging data 🛸 Contributed to a real-time object detection pipeline for a competition drone (SUAS)